koch-tobias/master-thesis/README.md

   }
 ```

-This output is used by a CATIA macro to load the car parts into a CATIA parametric model which then automatically performs the measurements and the comparisons to guidelines.
+This output is used by a CATIA macro to load the car parts into a CATIA parametric model, which then automatically performs the measurements and the comparisons with the guidelines.

 The part number is used to load the parts from the database, the uniform name to assign the parts to the various measurements, and the original part designation to manually check whether the uniform name was correctly assigned by the machine learning model.